-Discover Sydney’s rich heritage at the Sydney Museum, where history comes alive through Aboriginal stories, colonial beginnings, urban growth, and modern identity.
-Explore fascinating artefacts, digital exhibits, and rotating displays that trace the city’s transformation over centuries.
-Whether you’re a history enthusiast or a first-time visitor, this 2026 Sydney Museum guide helps you plan your visit, from top exhibits to ticket details and travel tips.
+Discover Sydney’s rich heritage at the Museum of Sydney, where history comes alive through Aboriginal stories, colonial beginnings, urban growth, and modern identity.
+Explore fascinating artifacts, digital exhibits, and rotating displays that trace the city’s transformation over centuries.
+Whether you’re a history enthusiast or a first-time visitor, this 2026 Museum of Sydney guide helps you plan your visit, from top exhibits to ticket details and travel tips.
 Step inside one of Sydney’s top attractions to experience the true spirit of Australia’s oldest city and uncover how its past continues to shape its vibrant present.

-Museum of Sydney, which is operated by Museums of History NSW, is constructed on the premises of Government House, which was inaugurated by Governor Arthur Phillip in 1788.
-The museum is a combination of historical preservation and modern design with access to archaeological exhibits, digital storytelling, and cultural exhibits.
+The Museum of Sydney, operated by Museums of History NSW, is built on the site of the first Government House, inaugurated by Governor Arthur Phillip in 1788.
+The museum is a blend of historical preservation and modern design, featuring access to archaeological exhibits, digital storytelling, and cultural displays.

 Fun Fact: The foyer of the museum has an impressive piece of art, a piece named Edge of the Trees, which is an installation made of sandstone, wood, and steel, showing the encounter of cultures in 1788.